xlcnd/datafolder/README.rst

 "But, **I have the reverse problem**, how can I access these files in my code?"
 I heard you say.

-Very easy, in your code:
+Very easy, in your code (for a file in the same folder as ``bootdf.py``):

 .. code-block:: python

-    from bootdf import DataFolder
+    from .bootdf import DataFolder

     data = DataFolder('mypkg')